nutshellcrm/join-the-team/frontend-engineer-questions.md

 # Nutshell Front-end Engineer Take Home Project (2022)

-## Connect 4 App
 Hello and welcome to Nutshell’s Front-end Engineer take-home project!
-The goal of this exercise is to **recreate the game Connect 4** in the browser.
+Our take home is split into two parts.
 To help set expectations, we believe this should take under 3-4 hours to complete.
-We understand that you have other responsibilities, so if you think you’ll need more than 3-4 days, just let us know when you expect to send a reply.
+We understand that you have other responsibilities, so if you think you’ll need more time to get started, just let us know when you expect to send a reply.

+## Part 1: Written questions

+To start, we ask all candidates to answer the following questions.
+A paragraph or two each is probably about right:

+1. What's your proudest achievement?
+It can be from work, a side project, or something unrelated to tech.
+We're interested in knowing about what you think is noteworthy and motivating.
+2. Tell us about an interesting work-related book, article, or presentation that you saw recently.
+Tell us why, give us a recommendation, and sell us on it!
+3. From what you’ve seen on our web site, write about who Nutshell’s customers are, and what problems they’re looking to solve.
+4. Describe something that you do outside of work that's least similar to what you do at work.
+5. Describe something you do at work that's furthest from your official description.
+6. Tell us about the last time you had to reconsider a closely-held opinion.
+What caused your change in thinking?

+## Part 2: Connect 4 App

+The goal of this exercise is to **recreate the game <a target='_blank' href="https://www.fgbradleys.com/rules/Connect%20Four.pdf">Connect 4</a>** in the browser.

 ### Features to include